Complementary and Alternative Medicine

 DESCRIPTION

 Integrative Medicine (IM) combines state of the art conventional medicine with alternative modalities to stimulate the body's natural healing potential.
 IM is based upon a model of health and wellness, as opposed to a model of disease.
-It seeks to care for the whole person by taking into account the many interrelated physical and nonphysical factors that affect health, wellness, and disease.
+It seeks to care for the whole person by taking into account the many interrelated physical and nonphysical factors that affect health, wellness, and diseasePOLICY

-Complementary and alternative medicine including, but not limited to, the modalities listed below for the diagnosis, prevention, and/or treatment of diseases and health related symptoms or conditions are considered investigational. (*See Additional Information below for definition/description.)
+Complementary and alternative medicine including, but not limited to, the modalities listed below for the diagnosis, prevention, and/or treatment of diseases and health related symptoms or conditions are considered investigational: (*See Additional Information below for definition/description.)

 Aromatherapy